MicrosoftDocs/connected-spaces/articles/mobile-app-download.md

 - [Google Play Store](https://aka.ms/ConnectedStoreGoogleApp)

 > [!IMPORTANT]
 > Make sure to use the latest version of the mobile app.
-If you use an older version of the app, you may experience limited functionality.
+If you use an older version of the app, you might experience limited functionality.
 To ensure your app is up-to-date, go to the app store links above.

 ## Next steps